 So, what type of diet is suitable for us under this type of condition?

 The ketogenic diet is a low-carb, high-fat diet which has shown to have multiple health benefits.
 It aims to reduce carbohydrate intake by replacing it with fat.
 As a result, the diet improves the body’s efficiency in burning fat for energy.
 The keto diet is also known for its ability to greatly reduce blood sugar and insulin levels.
-If you would like to find out more about the keto diet, check out our blog post on the biggest questions on keto diet explained.

 There is also robust evidence that shows a reduction in dietary carbohydrate can help improve glycemic control, weight loss, and reduce the need for medical treatment for type-2 diabetes1.
 Compared to a low-fat diet, low-carb diets are far superior in limiting cardiovascular risk and achieving glucose control.